Skip to main content

 WATER QUALITY REPORT

 Serving 880K residents via Citizens Energy Group · Indianapolis, IN drinking water is supplied by Citizens Energy Group.
-EPA and utility monitoring commonly focus on issues such as Disinfection byproducts, Agricultural nitrates, Aging infrastructure.
-Finished water chemistry is only half the story: building plumbing, meters, and premise piping can add lead, copper, or particulates after the utility meets treatment goals at the plant fence.
-Compare utility-wide themes with ZIP-level monitoring and your annual Consumer Confidence Report for the service area that includes your home.
+EPA and public water system monitoring commonly focus on issues such as Disinfection byproducts, Agricultural nitrates, Aging infrastructure.
+Finished water chemistry is only half the story: building plumbing, meters, and premise piping can add lead, copper, or particulates after the public water system meets treatment goals at the plant fence.
+Compare public water system-wide themes with ZIP-level monitoring and your annual Consumer Confidence Report for the service area that includes your home.

 Disinfection byproductsAgricultural nitratesAging infrastructure